techies23/Inactive-Logout/readme.txt

 3. Add only **Wake Up!** message where user will not logout but instead a wakeup message will be shown upon inactive.
 4. Custom Popup Message.
 5. Choose to use concurrent logout functionality derived from [prevent concurrent logins](https://wordpress.org/plugins/prevent-concurrent-logins/ "Prevent Concurrent Logins") by Frankie Jarrett.
 Thumbs up here too !
+6. Redirect to a Different Page instead of Popup box.
+Create a page such as timeout page and add your content there by creating a blank template or style it as you wish according to your theme.

 In order to style dialog boxes you can use css classes.
 Also, works in **frontend view as well**.